Most outreach emails are terrible.

 In general, any outreach email you send should offer some sort of win for the recipient.
 And, it has to be compelling.

-If your email can be paraphrased as “Hey, you don’t know me but you should do this thing for me and it won’t benefit you at all.” – you should reconsider your entire campaign.
+If your email can be paraphrased as “Hey, random person.
+Do stuff for me.” – you should reconsider your entire campaign.

 Why?
 Because you’ll be burning bridges before they’ve been built.
 (Or, after they’ve been built – in the case of the email I shared above.)